Amosa Budget Manager

 Providing you with hard numbers to defend your budget to Finance

 You can continuously measure the progress of your budget relative to your production output, and comparing your actual (and forecasted) maintenance costs against your ongoing production target.
 Amosa's Budget Builder will keep providing you with an index number that will tell you if you are 'on target'.
-For example, an index number of 95 means you are sllightly lower in your expenses for maintenance compared to the Asset Financials set by your management, while an index of 120% would indicate you are way overspending compared to your production output
+For example, an index number of 95 means you are slightly lower in your expenses for maintenance compared to the Asset Financials set by your management, while an index of 120% would indicate you are way overspending compared to your production output

 You can monitor if you are still on track for your budget expenditures relative to your production output.
 Amosa Budget Manager includes predefined automated routines to update your actuals on a daily basis in sequence of importance in the hierarchy.
-Calculate the lowest records in your budget hierarchy first, and roll up to parent budget records etc. By using KPI and/or Email Notifications, you can be kept informed on the progress and be alerted when tresholds are about to be breached.
+Calculate the lowest records in your budget hierarchy first, and roll up to parent budget records etc. By using KPI and/or Email Notifications, you can be kept informed on the progress and be alerted when thresholds are about to be breached.

 Powered by Maximo